amandeepmittal/amanhimself.dev/src/content/blog/week-3-with-react-native.md

 - [Expo Facebook](https://docs.expo.io/versions/latest/sdk/facebook#__next)
 - For Firebase SDK setup and integration in a React Native app go through [this link](https://docs.expo.io/versions/latest/guides/using-firebase#__next), also provided by Expo API.

 One good thing about Expo is that it comes with Create-React-Native-App starter project.
 Second most important thing I went through this week was integrating and implementing a Redux store in a React Native.
 To quickly get started, I went through a [Udemy Course by Stefan Hyltoft](https://www.udemy.com/learn-redux-in-react-native-in-less-than-2-hours/) since enrolling was free and seemed to the point.
-His explanation of concepts is clear but his methodology of working did not appeal me.
+Their explanation of concepts is clear but their methodology of working did not appeal me.
 Any recommendation on how to organize the actions and reducers will be helpful.

 ### Why Use Expo for React Native?